 -Carefully slide the rotor over the spindle shaft, and rotate it as it gets near the end to help the seal onto its surface.
 Pay attention to the wheel seal, and make sure it goes up over the large diameter shoulder on the spindle spud.

 -Re-install the spindle washer and the spindle nuts.
 Tighten them down according to the factory service manual.

 -Make sure the rotors spin nice and smooth.

--Install the grease caps.
+-Install the included grease caps.
 The cap with the square hole goes on the drivers side.
 Then re-install the speedo cable on the drivers side.